Keeneland’s track announcer tests positive for COVID-19, misses Fall Meet’s last day

 Travis Stone from Churchill Downs was filling in Saturday, officials said.

+It was the first round of positive tests that Keeneland had in more than a month, Gabbert said.
+About 292 people are tested each week, Gabbert said, to make sure employees and others are protected.

+Over 10,000 tests have been conducted among Keeneland employees and there have been less than 100 positive tests in total, he said.

-Keeneland officials did not immediately say on Saturday if any Keeneland employees also had tested positive recently.
-In mid-June Keeneland had reported that 27 workers had tested positive since about May 9.
+In mid-June, Keeneland had reported that 27 workers at the track— some of whom are employees of others at the track — had tested positive since about May 9.

 After reporting 118 cases Thursday and 112 new COVID-19 cases Friday, the city health department Saturday reported 85 new infections.